EqualExperts/you-build-it-you-run-it-playbook/practices/scale.md

  Domain schedules balance strong operability incentives with run costs.
 They aren't perfect, and have their own complications:

- * *Domain on-call funding*.
-Budget holders for different product teams in the same domain need to choose one of them as the sole budget holder for on-call funding.
+ * *Domain ambiguity*.
+Product teams may disagree on what a domain is, if there isn't a consistent, rich language in a particular organisational context.
+ * *Domain affinity*.
+Product teams may disagree on which digital services comprise a domain, or wish to run their own team schedules regardless of availability targets.
  * *Domain knowledge synchronisation costs*.
 The cost of sharing knowledge about multiple digital services between multiple product teams can be high.
 Knowledge sharing across a business context can be difficult.
 Knowledge sharing across technology choices can be reduced, if teams are encouraged to use the same tools for their digital services wherever possible.
- * *Domain affinity*.
-Product teams may disagree on which digital services comprise a domain, or wish to run their own team schedules regardless of availability targets.
+ * *Domain on-call funding*.
+Budget holders for different product teams in the same domain need to choose one of them as the sole budget holder for on-call funding.

  These can be mitigated by ensuring product teams are aware of domains and on-call responsibilities from day one.
 The sooner a product team is aware they're due to share a domain schedule with another team, the easier that eventual process will be.

 ## Select team out of hours on-call for higher availability targets